 Typically, modern SEOs do more than just straight SEO.
 Most SEO firms have rebranded themselves as marketing firms with an emphasis on SEO.

-In this section, I’ll go over a few tools in each area that are good for beginner to intermediate SEOs.
+In this section, we’ll go over a few tools in each area that are good for beginner to intermediate SEOs.

 Keyword research and competition analysis tools